xallindrome-dev/ui-action-library/README.md

    npm publish
    ```

-   This will publish the package to the GitHub Packages registry.
+   This will publish the package to the NPM Packages registry.

 ## Contributing